Injured At Work? We Make Claiming Compensation Simple

 If you are over 18 then you can claim yourself with Bott and Co.
 We also handle claims for anyone under 18 and in those cases we need to appoint a litigation friend who is usually a parent or close friend or family member.
 They will deal with us on the case on your behalf.
 In cases where the victim is deceased as a result of the injury, then any dependents can claim on their behalf for loss of dependency.

-How Do I Claim For An Accident at Work Compensation?
+How Do I Claim For An Injury At Work?

 Making your claim with Bott and Co is simple.
 We will deal with all the correspondence and paperwork, including filing court proceedings if necessary.
 You have no financial risk with our no-win no-fee guarantee and you can rely on our strict client confidentiality.